 Here are five simple exercises that set your body up for a healthy, comfortable pregnancy and recovery.

 (Note: Most exercises are safe to do during pregnancy—as long as you take appropriate precautions and don’t overdo it.
 Be sure to consult your doctor before beginning any new exercise regimen during pregnancy.)

 Squats are great for strengthening your lower body—which you need to support the weight of the baby.
 They also help you maintain a range of motion in your hips, make your pelvic floor stronger, and prevent lower back pain.

 During pregnancy, there are several types of squats that are beneficial, including bodyweight squats, sumo squats, chair squats, and deep squats with pelvic floor contraction.
-You can learn how to safely do squats while pregnant here.
+Learn how to safely do squats while pregnant.

 Strengthening your core will give you a strong foundation as you begin your pregnancy—and planks are a fantastic workout for your core.
 With a regular plank practice, you’ll likely experience less tension in your back during pregnancy and you’ll be able to bounce back more easily after giving birth.

 Note that if you’ve never done planks before, it’s not recommended to start when you are pregnant.